KatrinaHoffert/fbms/main/README.txt

 	- Eclipse has been configured to use the modified Java code style (demonstrated in part in the demo program).
 Changes to this should be discussed.
-	- To add files that will be ignored by SVN, use "svn propedit svn:ignore . " The "bin" folder and all files in the pattern "*.log" are already being ignored.
+	- To add files that will be ignored by SVN, use "svn propedit svn:ignore . " The "bin" folder and all files in the pattern "*.log" or "*.db" are already being ignored.